Denmark men's national handball team: 2014 European Championship

 As vice world champions, defending European Champions and the advantage of home court, Denmark were among the favorites to win the tournament.
 They won all of the matches in the preliminary round as well as the main round easily advancing to the semi-finals.
 Denmark met Croatia in the semi-final.
-They beat Croatia, 29–27, but lost to the French national team in the finals, losing 41–32.
+They beat Croatia, 29–27, but lost to the France national team in the finals, losing 41–32.
 This was the second time in a row, that Denmark lost a Championship, losing to Spain at the 2013 World Championship.

 2019 World Championship

-Denmark along with Germany co-hosted the 2019 World Championship and played in Group C with Norway, Tunisia, Chile, Austria and Saudi Arabia. started with a victory over Chile and remained undefeated.
+Denmark along with Germany co-hosted the 2019 World Championship and played in Group C with Norway, Tunisia, Chile, Austria and Saudi Arabia.
+Started with a victory over Chile and remained undefeated.
 Then played in Group II in the main round the first match with a win over Hungary, also undefeated, played in the semi-finals.
 A win over six-time world champions France put them in the final.
 Denmark won world championship title with a 31–22 victory over Norway in the final.

 2021 World Championship

 Denmark qualified for the 2021 World Championship in Egypt as defending champions.
 They went undefeated and won the second successive world title.
-They also became the only team, to win nineteen national matches in a row at World Championship tournaments from 2019-2021, surpassing the eighteen winning streak by France.
+They also became the only team, to win nineteen national matches in a row at World Championship tournaments from 2019 to 2021, surpassing the eighteen winning streak by France.